ivanbelyj/CausalModel/README.md

 ### May be used

-- Probabilities estimation and simulations
+- Probabilities estimation, simulations and risks assessment
+- Expert systems operating with primitive boolean logic

 ### ❌ May be unpropriate

-- Not very large causal logic with a low probability of growth
+- Not very large causal logic with a low probability of growth that could be represented in code
 - Logic that actively operates with a state or tends to be imperative.
 Causal model is acyclic and prefers declarative approaches such as recursion using blocks resolving
 - Logic closely coupled with external components.
 For example, CM may be not suitable for shooter AI that relies heavily on navigating the world and using mathematical calculations